Undivided Resources

 Sensory considerations

-For a list of which sensory experiences accompany Disney’s attractions, download the Attraction Details for Guests with Cognitive Disabilities guide.
+Disneyland can be a high-sensory environment for kids who have sensory challenges.
+Disney offers a Sensory Experience Guide for "guests who identify as being neurodivergent, have anxiety, PTSD, utilize a service animal, or are sensitive to their environments."
+The guide outlines a list of which sensory experiences accompany Disney’s attractions.
 It includes a handy chart outlining what each attraction offers in both parks so that there are no surprises, including: Scents/Smells, Flashing Lights, Loud Noises, Periods of Darkness, Bumps, Fast, Lifts off Ground, Wet, Element of Surprise, Type of Restraint, and Amount of Time.

 Aside from the above, Disney does not provide a list of attractions that have strobe and lighting effects that could affect individuals with photosensitivity or seizure disorders because Disney says it would be too exhaustive.
 Strobes and pulsating lights are used extensively in the park, including in exterior building accents and dance clubs, and effects such as simulated lightning, explosions, and chaser lights are used in various attractions and shows.